 MagnaChip Semiconductor Corporation (together with its subsidiaries, the "Company") is a Korea-based designer and manufacturer of analog and mixed-signal semiconductor products for high-volume consumer, computer and communication applications.
 The Company's business is comprised of three key business lines: Display Solutions, Power Solutions and Semiconductor Manufacturing Services.
 The Company's Display Solutions products include display drivers for use in a wide range of flat panel displays and mobile multimedia devices.
 The Company's Power Solutions products include discrete and integrated circuit solutions for power management in high-volume consumer, computer, communication and industrial applications.
-The Company's Semiconductor Manufacturing Services provide specialty analog and mixed-signal foundry services for fabless semiconductor companies that serve the consumer, computing and wireless end markets.
+The Company's Semiconductor Companies that serve the consumer, computing and wireless end markets.